-The Fröling Turbomat can use wood chips up to 45% moisture content.
-The Fröling T4 can use wood chips up to 30% moisture content.
+The Fröling Turbomat can use wood chips with up to 45% moisture content.
+The Fröling T4 can use wood chips with up to 30% moisture content.
 The Turbomat has a much longer grate surface than the T4.
 The grate surface in the Turbomat moves chips horizontally.
-Chips enter unburned and exit seven feet away as ashes.
+Chips enter unburned and exit 7 feet away as ashes.
 The theory is that wood chip fuel can either be dried outside of the boiler or within the boiler.
-Boilers that can handle wetter chips generally have longer grates and very heavy, brick-lined fireboxes, two attributes that allow the chips to dry within the boiler as they combust.
-The brick lining allows for an extremely hot environment (up to 900 C).
-Smaller and lighter boilers must have dry chips to ensure complete combustion because it is not possible to adequately dry the chips in relatively small combustion chambers surrounded by water.
-The result can be incomplete combustion.

-Sometimes it makes sense to have a smaller infrastructure at the boiler site and to use dry chips.
-Sometimes larger chip boilers and less expensive, wetter fuel make better economic sense.
-Projected chip consumption, physical space, and initial capital costs will usually determine what type of wood chip boiler makes the most sense
+Sometimes, larger chip boilers and less expensive, wetter fuel make better economic sense.
+Projected chip consumption, physical space and initial capital costs will usually determine what type of wood chip boiler right for your application.

-Historically, heating with wood chips cost about 1/2 the cost of conventional fuels such as fuel oil and propane.
+Historically, heating with wood chips costs about 1/2 the cost of conventional fuels such as fuel oil and propane.
 The greater the volume of conventional fuel that is offset, the greater the savings.

 Fuel for the Indoor Wood Chip Boiler

 Wood Chip Fuel is produced by chipping whole trees or wood waste from forest management and land clearing.
 Wood chip fuel is less expensive than wood pellets.
-Wood chips come in various sizes, moisture contents, and qualities.
-Chipped wood allows for automatic and low maintenance boiler operation while using renewable wood fuel.
+Wood chips come in various qualities, sizes and moisture contents.
+Boiler operation becomes low-maintenance and automatic with chipped wood while using renewable wood fuel.